-The ARINC 429 Specification defines basic requirements for the transmission of digital data between commercial avionics systems.
+The ARINC 429 standard and Specification defines basic requirements for the transmission of digital data between commercial avionics systems.
 For ease of design implementation and data communications, signal levels, timing, and protocol characteristics are specified.

 ARINC 429 is designed to provide the interchangeability and interface of commercial aircraft Line Replaceable Units (LRUs).
 As in a layman’s term, ARINC protocol is designed to support communication in the Local Area Network (LAN) of the avionics.

 ARINC 429 is also known as the Mark 33 Digital Information Transfer System (DITS) bus.
 Although used mostly in the field of avionics, these buses are also used in the field of ground vehicles, weapons systems, and other commercial and military equipment.

 The word structure, the electrical component characteristics, and the protocol needed for the requirement of successful communication is defined in the specifications.
 The Simplex, twisted shielded pair data bus standard Mark 33 DITS bus is used by ARINC 429.
 Both the hardware and data formats needed for bus transmission are specified by ARINC

 A single connected transmitter or source consists of the hardware connected to from 1-20 receivers or sinks on one twisted wire pair.
 Data can only be transmitted in one direction (unidirectional connection), for bi-directional communication, it requires two channels or buses.

 In a star or bus-drop topology, the modules, line replaceable units or LRUs, are most commonly configured.
 Multiple transmitters and receivers communicating on separate buses can be present in each LRU.
 Figure 1 shows the preferred connection topologies for the data bus.
 This simple architecture provides a highly efficient transfer of data, almost node-to-node connectivity.